Imageomics/Imageomics-guide/docs/wiki-guide/Metadata-Guide.md

 # Metadata Guide

 When collecting or compiling new data, there are generally questions one is _trying_ to answer.
 There are also often questions that will come up later--whether for yourself or others interested in using your data.

 To improve both the _**Findability**_ and _**Reusability**_ of your data (ensuring [FAIR principles](Glossary-for-Imageomics.md#fair-data-principles)) for yourself and others, be sure to note down the following information.

-**Note:** This is _**NOT**_ an exhaustive list.
+!!! note "This is not an exhaustive list."
     Be sure to include any other information that may be important to your particular project or field.

 ## Checklist for Metadata to Record
 - [ ] **Description:** Summary of your data, for instance: